Donna M. Kridelbaugh

 Served as year-long trail steward on the North Ridge Trail, participated in cleanups and removal of invasive species from natural areas and contributed to the newsletter.

 Advisor, STEAM Education Advisory Board, Knoxville Jewish Day School (2014–2016)

 Advised innovative STEAM (STEM+art) program that fuses project- and service-based learning to teach STEAM skills to K–5 students, while engaging them in service work.
 Provided assistance with marketing, PR and fundraising needs, including press releases, media alerts and letters of inquiry for donation requests.

 Board Member, Environmental Quality Advisory Board, City of Oak Ridge, TN (2014–2016)

-Served as elected member that advises city officials on issues that may impact the environmental quality of the local region.
+Served as an elected member that advised city officials on issues that may impact the environmental quality of the local region.
 Developed communications guidelines and reporting framework for climate action plan progress; and contributed to planning of an urban forestry program.

 STEM Outreach Volunteer, East Tennessee Community (2011–2015)

 Volunteered as a science official at events, such as the TN Science Bowl and Southern Appalachian Science and Engineering Festival.

 Volunteer, Planned Parenthood of Middle and East TN (2014–2015)